 We welcome doctors who want to spend some time with us in Forensic Psychiatry.
 The Royal College of Psychiatrists has developed the concept of “Taster Weeks” which we are proud to support.
 We offer taster weeks within many of our services, coordinated by experienced and enthusiastic Consultants.
 Many doctors have visited us for variable periods of time.
 We are happy to host your visit for an hour, half a day, a full day, a few days, a week or longer.
 We really are flexible and are happy to work around your schedule.
 We know how difficult it can be with rotas, nights and so on.
 These problems seem to be getting worse for junior doctors these days.

 If you are considering a career in psychiatry or simply want to know more about our small and highly specialised branch of medicine, simply get in touch.
 We offer the chance to get involved in small, clearly defined research projects and to take part in audit cycles.
 You will receive full credit for all work done, which can help with future career prospects.
+All visits are hosted at Arnold Lodge and we cannot arrange visits to other hospitals such as Rampton Hospital.

 For enthusiastic doctors, perhaps with an interest in research, there is a real prospect of an academic publication in a peer-reviewed journal.
 Smaller pieces of work are welcome as contributions for this website.